How do I receive updates, news, and other timely information in my email inbox?

 How is the date for WESO chosen?

 WESO is an independently-operated, non-profit organization dependent upon community partnerships for its viability and success.
-Pioneer High School is one, if not the only, location large enough to host WESO in its current form, and AAPS is gracious to provide us with the venue.
-A vibrant high school has many events throughout the year, and the 2nd weekend in May has become the most consistently available weekend for the Olympiad.
-Understandably, AAPS must wait until the internal academic year calendar is set before officially committing to an outside organization such as WESO.
+We have always relied upon local highschools to serve as the Olympiad Host Site.
+Understandably, school districts must wait until the internal academic year calendar is set before officially committing to an outside organization such as WESO.
 WESO posts the date of the Olympiad as soon as an official arrangement is confirmed.